Mridul5300/Product-Hunt-clint-site/README.md

 # Techunt Website
-To get started with Tech Hunt Product, visit our live site at[ # Techunt Website
+To get started with Tech Hunt Product, visit our live site at[ # Techunt Website]

-Welcome to Hotel booking Website , a dynamic and user-friendly platform designed to enhance your reading experience.
+Welcome to Tech Hunt Website , a dynamic and user-friendly platform designed to enhance your reading experience.

 ## Features